FOSSEE/st-scripts/multiple-plots.rst

 {{{ Switch to plot window }}}

-Now we have two plots, a sine plot and a cosine plot one overlaid upon the other.
+Now we have two plots, a sine plot and a cosine plot in two different figures.

 .. #[Nishanth]: figure(1) and figure(2) give two different plots.
                 The remaining script moves on the fact that they